lumping/Cylinder/README.md

-##function

   This is a procedure for circular flow.

    How to use the procedure?

    1.Go the the place where you put the procedure.